singer-io/tap-mongodb/README.md

 |`ssl` | Boolean | can be set to true to connect using ssl |
 | `include_schema_in_destination_stream_name` | Boolean | forces the stream names to take the form `<database_name>_<collection_name>` instead of `<collection_name>`|

-All of the above attributes are required by the tap to connect to your mongo instance.

 ## Run in discovery mode
 Run the following command and redirect the output into the catalog file